patrickbwarren/transam-triton/README.md

 physically-connected TRITON using the (default) serial port `/dev/ttyS0`.
 The `-o` option additionally saves these received bytes to a file.

+Note that you may have to add yourself the `dialout` group to use the default serial port (`/dev/ttyS0`).

 ### Level 7.2 ROM dumps